 Our busy family stays on the move, and that makes it vitally important to have a system for keeping everyone organized.
 I am always seeking ways to stay on task and get more done in less time without stressing out.
 It’s one of the four components to Strategic Family Management.

-And from basketball games to dance performances, from speaking engagements to your big pitch meeting and everything in between you can actually plan your entire month in one hour or less.
+And from basketball games to dance performances, from speaking engagements to your big pitch meeting and everything in between you can actually plan your entire family calendar for month in one hour or less.

 This post may contain affiliate links.
-That means if you click a link and make a purchase I may receive a small commission to help me run this site.
+That means if you click a link and make a purchase I may receive a small commission.
 I only recommend products and services that I have used and love, and I think you will too.
-Thanks in advance for your support.

 Why You Need to Plan Your Month

 Unfortunately, it is far too easy to miss an appointment, forget about a practice, or double-book your schedule, right?
 Those mishaps occur when we are not fully in command of our time.

 Time is the most precious commodity you’ll ever have.
 Once it’s gone, it’s gone.
 You cannot create more of it, and you cannot recoup what you’ve wasted.
 Taking control of your complete family calendar is the first step in becoming more aware of just how much time you actually have.

 What You Need to Plan Your Month

 You need three tools for scheduling your family calendar: a handwritten planner, shared calendar app, and a wall calendar.